IBM/zopeneditor-sample/README-VSCODE.md

 ## Configure the Zowe CLI with a zOSMF profile

 Let's assume that you have now finished your first set of edits in he local workspace.
-You now want to connect to your z/OS host's MVS to create new datasets and upload the modified files.
+You now want to connect to your z/OS host's MVS to create new data sets and upload the modified files.

 This is an optional exercise assuming that you have a z/OS host with Zowe available to you.
 See the [Prerequisites](#prerequisites) section above for how to request a trial account with IBM.